-Imagine: toasting your toes beside a roaring fire; warming comfort food showcasing glorious seasonal produce; gorgeous country walks; a bracing stroll on the beach in the autumn sunshine.
+Imagine: toasting your toes beside a roaring fire; warming comfort food showcasing glorious seasonal produce; gorgeous country walks; a bracing stroll on the beach in the winter sunshine.
 Just some of the reasons to sneak a seasonal get-away – but if you need more …

 - Pick your perfect location: From The Selkirk Arms, on the glorious coastline and rocky shoreline of Dumfries & Galloway, to the stunning scenery of the Seven Sisters on the magnificent South Downs at The Lamb Inn, owned by BBC antiques expert James Braxton; you’ll find the Great Inns of Britain located amongst some of the most beautiful scenery of Scotland, England and Wales.